apache/flink/docs/libs/ml/svm.md

             Defines the initial step size for the updates of the weight vector.
             The larger the step size is, the larger will be the contribution of the weight vector updates to the next weight vector value.
             The effective scaling of the updates is $\frac{stepsize}{blocks}$.
-            This value has to be tuned in case that the algorithm becomes instable.
+            This value has to be tuned in case that the algorithm becomes unstable.
             (Default value: <strong>1.0</strong>)
           </p>
         </td>